danielscholl/infra-azure-provisioning/docs/airflow-scalability-guide.md

   AIRFLOW__CORE__SQL_ALCHEMY_POOL_SIZE: 20  (Maximum number of database connections in the connection pool)

-  The replicas for PG Bouncer component need to be increased 5 as existing to handle the connection pooling for increased number of clients
+  The replicas for PG Bouncer component need to be increased to 5 to handle the connection pooling for increased number of clients

   Recommendation - Due to increased replicas for pg bouncer high CPU consumption (70%) are observed